Generating magnon Bell states via parity measurement: Coupling-ratio optimization in Bell state generation

 Then the denominator in Eq.~(\ref{Falpha}) depends on

 It is straightforward to see that the Bell-state generation is optimized when $\xi=1$, i.e., $G_e/G_f=1$.
 In Fig.~\ref{Fig:Coupling}, the Bell-state fidelities are plotted with the coefficients in Eq.~(\ref{Coeff}) and those in Eq.~(\ref{CoeffWithApprox}).
 It is shown that Eq.~(\ref{CoeffWithApprox}) is a good approximation to Eq.~(\ref{Coeff}).
+And the numerical simulations confirm the coupling-ratio optimization condition.